otto-de/api-guidelines/guidelines/020_guidelines/040_resources/2020_must-use-same-semantics-for-null-and-absent-properties.md

 }
 ```

-should encode considered semantically equivalent to this object
+should be considered semantically equivalent to this object:

 ```json
 {